Zulko/pianoputer/README.md

 ![qwerty keyboard layout, c4 is cyan](https://raw.githubusercontent.com/Zulko/pianoputer/master/pianoputer/keyboards/qwerty_piano.jpg "qwerty keyboard layout, c4 is cyan")

+## Midi

+You can use pianoputer as a midi keybaord by using the `--midi` flag.
+By default, the `--midi` flag creates a virtual midi output port called "pianoputer", but you can also specify a real port, such as `--midi COM1` or `--midi /dev/serial0`.

 ## Changing the sound file

 You can provide your own sound file with